Coastal Processes and Systems (MARS5001)

 UNIT OF STUDY

 This unit of study explains the major coastal processes and systems of relevance to coastal zone management.
-These include rocky coasts and bluffs; beaches, barriers and dunes; and estuaries and inlets.
-The interactions between these processes and systems that are of most relevance to coastal management are highlighted, including coastal hazards such as beach erosion, dune migration, bluff retreat, coastal flooding and inlet closure/opening.
+These include beaches, barriers and dunes; estuaries and inlets; and coral reefs.
+The interactions between these processes and systems that are of most relevance to coastal management are highlighted, including coastal hazards such as beach erosion.
 Anthropogenic impacts are also analysed.
+This unit includes an introduction to numerical modeling of coastal processes and systems using state-of-the-art modeling tools.
 The unit is presented in lectures and field excursions, the latter enabling each system to be examined first hand.

 Our courses that offer this unit of study